tofuapps/hoard/README.md

 ## Updating
 You can update the installation of hoard the same way you would install it.

+Note that by default:
+- the installation script will automatically attempt to pull updates from this repository unless the debug flag `-d` is present.
+- the script will pause for a moment before updating hoard so as the user can cancel the update with ^C. This can be overriden with the `-y` flag.

 ## Configuration
 `hoard` should be 'plug and play', and wouldn't need to be configured to function.